Consensys/linea-monorepo/besu-plugins/linea-sequencer/README.md

 # Besu Plugins related to tracer and sequencer functionality

 This repository hosts the implementation of the sequencer, the component of the Linea stack responsible for ordering transactions and building blocks, as well as executing them.
-It provides a set of [Hyperledger Besu](https://github.com/hyperledger/besu):Linea plugins.
+It provides a set of [Besu](https://github.com/hyperledger/besu):Linea plugins.

 It serves developers by making the Linea tech stack open source under the [Apache 2.0 license](LICENSE).